omidarmat/onLearn/c.md

 ```

 > Every time some part of your code requests heap storage with the `malloc` function, there should be some other part of your code that hands the storage back with the `free` function.
 When your program stops running, all of its heap storage will be released automatically, but it is always good practice to explicitly call `free()` on every piece of dynamic memory you have created.

+> IMPORTANT: Data structures are useful, but you should be careful about them.
+You need to be careful when you create these data structures using C. If you don't keep proper track of the data you are storing, there is a rist that you will leave old dead data on the heap.
+Over time, this will start to eat away at the memory on your machine, and it might cause your program to crash with memory errors.
+That means it is really important that you learn to track down and fix memory leaks in your code.